blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 - Salaaf
 	- They refer to the first three generations of Muslims.
 - Salaafism
-	- A conservative belief system that says Muslims should follow the Quran, Sunnah and Ijma (consensus) of the salaf.
+	- A conservative belief system that says Muslims should follow the Quran, Sunnah and Ijma' (Consensus) of the Salaaf.
 	- They are generally classified into three types
-	- 1) Purists/Quetists
+		- 1) Purists / Quietists
-	- 2) Activitsts
+		- 2) Activists
-	- 3) Jihadists
+		- 3) Jihaadists
+- Jihaadism
-- Jihadism: Attempt to establish Islamism by force
+	- Attempt to establish Islamic rule by force
+- Salaafi Jihaadism / Jihaadist Salaafism
-- Salafi Jihadism/jihadist-Salafism: The correct term for these attacks
+	- The correct term for these attacks
+- Global Jihaad
-- Global Jihad: Jihadism with an international pan-Islamist scope.
+	- Jihaadism with an international pan-Islamist scope.
+- Mujaahid
-- Mujahid: One engaged in Jihad
+	- One engaged in Jihaad
 # Groups
 - Taliban
 	- Also known by its state name Islamic Emirate of Afghanistan